nasa-fornax/fornax-documentation/notebook_review_process.md

 # How Does Fornax Review Notebooks?
 ***

 This is a sort of requirements document for notebooks contributed to Fornax by Fornax team members.
 When a notebook is deemed "finished" by its authors, it should go through a two part review; a science review and a tech review.
 Suggested checklists for those reviews are below.
+These should be applied within reason to notebooks, and especially lightly to contributed notebooks.
 Checklists have been written and maintained by the distributed Fornax team.

 For authors: consider these checklists requirements for your code.